 Senior living facilities, whether they serve independent residents or those who need extensive support, have been disproportionately impacted by COVID-19.
 Communal living is notorious for rapid virus transmission, and many of these types of facilities have been the center of devastating outbreaks.
 As a result, a growing group of seniors have elected to move in with family members rather than risk exposure to the novel coronavirus.

 This trend has changed how families use wireless services.
-There are more members in family plans, which means more phones, lines, and services per family.
+There are more members in family plans, which means more phones, lines, and services per family and passwords to manage.
 That’s good news for wireless carriers, as they benefit from increased subscriber loyalty and growing revenues.

 Enhanced Demand for Home Health Services